Elizabeth Doerr is the Editor-in-Chief and Co-Founder of Quill & Pad.

 In the office, the day typically consists of editing contributor texts, writing my own stories, digitally promoting those posts, and planning editorial.

 WHAT’S YOUR WORK SETUP LOOK LIKE?
 (YOUR APPS, PRODUCTIVITY TOOLS, ETC.)

 My business partner is very high-tech, so thanks to him we use Slack as an anchor since we are both located remotely (me in Germany and he’s in Switzerland, where our office is located).
-I’m pretty low-tech as I rarely see the point to changing something that works well.
+I’m pretty low-tech as I rarely see the point of changing something that works well.
 So the programs I use most aside from Slack are still Microsoft Word, Adobe Acrobat, and WordPress.
 However, I would be totally lost without my iPhone/iPad and the cool apps we can use for promotion like Facebook, Instagram, and such.
 I even still have an old-school address book but love my iPhone’s contacts app in order to be able to access people anywhere, anytime.

 WHAT DO YOU DO TO GET INSPIRED?

 I am very driven, so I don’t really need to find ways to get inspired!
 I practically bubble over with ideas, and the hard part for me is really keeping it all in check and being choosy about realization so I’m not all over the place (I do wish cloning was already a thing, though…) Every time I take a trip to learn about a new technology, visit a new place, or meet an exciting new designer I am inspired to write something!
 Life is so diverse and interesting — who needs more inspiration than that?